-Alerts are not generated:
+Alerts are not generated if:

-A separate alert will be generated for any type of event.
-The alert is sent to RMM Service.
-RMM Service handle the alerts received from RMM Agent and sends email notifications according to the global or company notification settings.
-Problem, Warning and Offline states are reported:
+A separate alert is generated for any event type and sent to RMM Service.
+RMM Service handles the alerts received from RMM Agents and sends email notifications according to the global, company or computer notification options.

 - On the Home (dashboard) page of the Management Console